lexibank/tlopo/out/vol3/chapter4.md

-From the fact that modern languages tend to have several forms that denote new growth of plants, we would expect the same to be true of POc, but other terms with similar mean- ings are not easily reconstructable.
+From the fact that modern languages tend to have several forms that denote new growth of plants, we would expect the same to be true of POc, but other terms with similar meanings are not easily reconstructable.
 However, there are two nominal terms which appear to be candidates.
-[Bender et al.](../references.md#source-Benderetal2003) ([2003](../references.md#source-Benderetal2003): 28) reconstruct Proto Oceanic &ast;qili 'sprout, shoot' sup- ported by reflexes in Micronesian languages and Nakanai.
-The combination of the lack of an initial consonant in the Micronesian languages and an initial h- in Nakanai support the reconstruction of an initial &ast;q in POc, and neither the Micronesian forms nor the Nakanai form are plausible reflexes of POc &ast;[s,j ]uti(q).
+[Bender et al.](../references.md#source-Benderetal2003) ([2003](../references.md#source-Benderetal2003): 28) reconstruct Proto Oceanic _&ast;qili_ 'sprout, shoot' supported by reflexes in Micronesian languages and Nakanai.
+The combination of the lack of an initial consonant in the Micronesian languages and an initial _h-_ in Nakanai support the reconstruction of an initial _&ast;q_ in POc, and neither the Micronesian forms nor the Nakanai form are plausible reflexes of POc _&ast;[s,j]uli(q)_.

 <table>
 <tr>